RaymondFallon/raywidg/README.md

 Unzip file or close Github repo

-cd to the raywidg file
+cd to the raywidg directory

 Install bundler with:
 ```